reclubco/react-native-android-whitelist/README.md

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
-  - Add `import com.reactlibrary.RNReactNativeAndroidWhitelistPackage;` to the imports at the top of the file
+  - Add `import com.reactlibrary.RNAndroidWhitelistPackage;` to the imports at the top of the file
-  - Add `new RNReactNativeAndroidWhitelistPackage()` to the list returned by the `getPackages()` method
+  - Add `new RNAndroidWhitelistPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```
   	include ':react-native-android-whitelist'